Founder of student care centre jailed for forgery

-SINGAPORE - A 51-year-old man, who previously was in the news for starting an after-school care centre for underprivileged children, pleaded guilty on Thursday (June 17) to six charges, including for forgery relating to applications for student care subsidies.
+A 51-year-old man, who was previously in the news for starting an after-school care centre for underprivileged children, pleaded guilty yesterday to six charges, including of forgery relating to applications for student care subsidies.

 Shaik Ismail Mohd Ali was jailed for a year and three weeks.

-Seven other charges, including for forgery, were taken into consideration by District Judge Ronald Gwee during sentencing.
+Seven other charges, including of forgery, were taken into consideration by District Judge Ronald Gwee during sentencing.

 Shaik and the after-school care centre he founded, Impresario Learning Lab, were featured in a Straits Times report in 2015.